Oncology in Finland

 In Finland, diagnostics for different tumours are provided by various highly specialized doctors, depending on in which area of the body the tumour is located.

-Surgery is chosen as the primary treatment for most cancers, with the exception of haematological cancers (cancers of the blood and lymphatic systems), which are primarily treated with cytotoxic therapy.
+Surgery is chosen as the primary treatment for most cancers, with the exception of haematological cancers (cancers of the blood and lymphatic systems), which are primarily treated with postoperative chemotherapy.

 After the primary diagnosis and radical surgical treatment, oncological care of cancer patients is continued.

-The two main types of oncological treatment are cytotoxic therapy and radiation therapy.
+The two main types of oncological treatment are postoperative chemotherapy and radiation therapy.
 In addition, oncologists use hormone therapy, immunotherapy and radionuclide therapy.

 The objective of cancer care is to make an accurate diagnosis, perform radical surgery and provide tailor-made oncological treatment for every patient.
 Scientific research in medical oncology in Finland is of a high standard, and the WHO statistics indicate that the diagnostics and treatment of cancer in Finland are among the best in the world.